ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-04.md

 ## Check for an Authenticated User in CreatePage

-1. Import `useAuth`:
+1. Import `useAuth` in `pages/create.js`:

 ```jsx
 import { useAuth } from '@contexts/auth';
 ```

-2. Invoke it and log the results
+2. Invoke it in the component after the `isLoading` variable and log the results.

 ```jsx
 const [user, userLoading] = useAuth();